Topological insulators and K-theory: Bulk-boundary correspondence

-Once the boundary is identified as the fixed point with ``top codimension'', we can talk about the bulk-boundary correspondence of a topological insulator, which is an instance of the holographic principle in condensed matter physics.
-The bulk-boundary correspondence at the level K-theory is supposed to be an isomorphism between the bulk K-theory and the boundary K-theory.
+Once the effective boundary is identified as the set of fixed points (or the fixed point with top codimension), we can talk about the bulk-boundary correspondence on the level of K-theory.
+The bulk-boundary correspondence is supposed to be a KK-cycle (as a correspondence) connecting the bulk and boundary theory if both theories are modeled by K-theory (or K-homology).

-Let $X$ be the momentum space of a topological insulator and $x_0 \in X^\tau$ be the fixed point with top codimension.
-The bulk theory is described by the $KQ$-theory of $X$, the boundary theory is modeled by $ KO^{-2}(x_0)$ from the previous subsection.
-In this subsection, $X$ is the torus $\mathbb{T}^d$ since we want to apply the Baum--Connes isomorphism.
+Let $X$ be the momentum space and $x_0 \in X^\tau$ be the fixed point with top codimension.
+The bulk theory is described by the $KQ$-theory of $X$, the boundary theory is modeled by $ KO^{-2}(X^\tau)$ (or $ KO^{-2}(x_0)$) from the above discussions.
+When $X$ is the torus $\mathbb{T}^d$, one has the Baum--Connes isomorphism for $\Gamma = \mathbb{Z}^d$ in \S \ref{BCIso}.
+Let us look into this example again, and then we will pose a generalization for the general case.